apache/jackrabbit-site/src/site/markdown/index.md

 improvements over the previous 1.0.x release.
 See the [downloads](downloads.html#oak1.0) page for more details

+#### April 18th, 2016: Apache Jackrabbit Oak 1.5.1 released
+Jackrabbit Oak 1.5.1 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.5) page for more details.

 #### April 1st, 2016: Apache Jackrabbit Oak 1.5.0 released
 Jackrabbit Oak 1.5.0 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the